Kashif-Saleem-Ghuman/Kashif-Saleem-Ghuman/README.md

 # 💫 About Me:

 I'm Kashif Saleem.
 A Full Stack Developer.
-I graduated from Microverse, an online school where I coded more than 8 hours a day with other developers from all around the globe and learned the industry relevant languages, frameworks and skills.
+I graduated from Microverse, an online school where I coded more than 8 hours a day with other developers from all around the globe and learned industry-relevant languages, frameworks and skills.

-🔭 I’m currently working on ink! a programming language for smart contracts.
-You can use it with blockchains built on Substrate.<br>👯 I’m looking to collaborate on open-source projects<br>🌱 I’m currently learning rust and smart contracts <br>⚡ Fun fact I am an interior designer
+🔭 I'm actively contributing to open-source projects, primarily utilizing React, Next.js, and Tailwind CSS.
+Additionally, I'm involved in the development of Uamuzi and Fleet Delivery Service, working on a social networking and a food delivery mobile application.
+This experience is enhancing my skills in React Native..<br>👯 I’m looking to collaborate on Meshery an open source, service mesh management plane for enabling the adoption, operation, and management of any service mesh and their workloads.<br>🌱 Therefore I am learning Docker, Kubernetes and services meshes <br>⚡ Fun fact I am an interior designer

 <h3 align="center">Connect with me</h3>